mateuszmigas/painting-droid/README.md

 ### Post MVP

-- [ ] Consider using Blob instaed of base64 for storing images
+- [ ] Use Blob instead of base64 for storing images
-- [ ] Consider IndexDB instead of localStorage
+- [ ] Use IndexDB instead of localStorage for image data
 - [ ] More image adjustments
 - [ ] More tools: fill, erase, magic wand, text
 - [ ] Release notes popup